Domestic Battery: Charges Dismissed at Trial

 When Griffin Law Office became involved with the case and attempted a negotiation with the District Attorney’s office, they would not budge from the previous plea offer of four years.
 Mr. Griffin put an investigator on the case and discovered over 20 prior police contacts where Jane was either cited or arrested for prostitution.
 One arrest stood out to Mr. Griffin, as it involved the filing of a false police report.
 Mr. Griffin was able to locate the previous complainant involved with the complaint, a former “john” who had agreed to intercourse with Jane in exchange for money.

-As it turned out, the john’s wife was dying from cancer, and during the sexual encounter, Jane had stolen the man’s camera.
+As it turned out, john’s wife was dying from cancer, and during the sexual encounter, Jane had stolen the man’s camera.
 Jane seized upon the opportunity and decided to blackmail the john, telling him that he had to give her $500, or she would tell his dying wife that they had sex for money.
-The extorted john did not pay Jane, so she filed a false police report stating the man stole her camera, and she also followed through on her threats and called the man’s wife.
+The extorted John did not pay Jane, so she filed a false police report stating the man stole her camera, and she also followed through on her threats and called the man’s wife.

 Upon presentation of the accuser’s prior history as well as previous falsification of police reports (Penal Code 148.5 (a)(b) to the District Attorney, they were still unwilling to dismiss the case.
 The position of the District Attorney’s office was that they felt the case was still strong because of the “eyewitness.”
 Mr. Griffin sent his investigator to get the true story from the hotel manager.
 During the interview, the manager stated he was sitting at his desk between the client and Jane at the time of the incident.
 Photos of the location proved conclusively that the manager would have been unable to view the incident from his office location.
 A statement was received from the hotel clerk, which matched the body-worn cameras from the police officer.
-The clerk’s original statement to police was conveniently left out of the police reports.
+The clerk’s original statement to the police was conveniently left out of the police reports.

-On the days leading up to the start of the trial, after Mr. Griffin presented an overwhelming amount of evidence about actual events to the prosecutor.
+On the days leading up to the start of the trial, Mr. Griffin presented an overwhelming amount of evidence about actual events to the prosecutor.
 Finally, on the day of the trial, the District Attorney agreed they could not get a conviction and agreed to dismiss the charges.

 The client was within minutes of accepting a four-year prison sentence, or 8 to 10 years had he been convicted at trial.
 The diligence, legal experience, and investigation resources of Griffin Law Office made the difference between freedom and incarceration for the client.